Collecting metrics¶

 It also comes at handy for crafting JSONPath queries for procpath record (see below).

-As demonstrated by the examples above procpath query
+As demonstrated by the examples above procpath query accepts two positional

 argument for the JSONPath and SQL query (see Design for details on the